MasterFighterr/GA401QM-ARCH/README.md

 reboot

 Hopefully the selected option will be the g14 kernel, if not, select the kernel, change it in grubs config and run that command again, no need to reboot.

+Go ahead and make your user and add yourself to the sudoers file, and uncomment the first wheel option.
+Add yourself to the wheel group

+We need to blacklist nouveau, do this

+`# sudo vim /etc/modprobe.d/blacklist.conf`

+`blacklist nouveau'

+then this

+`# sudo vim /etc/modprobe.d/nvidia.conf

+`options nvidia_drm modeset=1`

+`options nvidia NCreg_DynamicPowerManagement=0x02`

+Then you're done with that, go ahead and reboot to be safe

 Now we are going to install asusctl and supergfxctl